 Responsible HI: Addressing and mitigating some of the perceived risks of Artificial Intelligence technologies requires ethical and legal concerns to be an integral part of the design and operation of HI systems.
 Values such as transparency, accountability, trust, privacy and fairness can no longer be relegated to regulations that apply after system’s deployment.
 We develop methods to include ethical, legal and societal considerations into the design process (“ethics in design”) and into the performance (“ethics by design”) of HI systems.

 Explainable HI: Intelligent agents and humans need to be able to mutually explain to each other what is happening (shared awareness), what they want to achieve (shared goals), and what collaborative ways they see of achieving their goals (shared plans and strategies).
 The challenge is to generate appropriate explanations in different circumstances and for different purposes, even for systems whose internal representations are vastly different from human cognitive concepts.
 We use causal models for shared representations, develop methods for contrastive, selective and interactive explanations, and combine symbolic and statistical representations.

-More detailed descriptions of our research lines, our evaluation metrics and other information can be found in the public version of our proposal.
+More detailed descriptions of our objectives and the original organisation into four interconnected research lines, our evaluation metrics and other information can be found in the public version of our proposal.